 Hey gang!
-About one year ago I accepted a job as Content Marketing Manager with OpenVPN – the author of the original open-source Virtual Private Network (OpenVPN) protocol and the provider of multi-platform VPN applications.
+Three years ago I accepted a job with OpenVPN – the author of the original open-source Virtual Private Network (OpenVPN) protocol and leading provider of multi-platform VPN applications.
 I wanted to take a quick moment to share why transitioning over to this company was one of the best decisions of my life – and why this company means so much to me.

 But to really understand why I am such a cheerleader for OpenVPN, you need some context: I am a military spouse.

 Military spouses deal with unemployment rates that far exceed the Great Depression.
 A very, very small minority of military spouses are employed – and out of those an even smaller minority are employed full time, or working in positions that utilize their education or work experience.
 Even if a spouse finds a solid job, chances are they will have to give it up within a matter of months to move.
 For the spouses fortunate enough to have a job they can move with, it would be utter insanity to even consider giving up said job – for any reason.
 Military dependents know better than to give up a sure thing for something unknown.

 Which places me in the category of “utterly insane.”

 If you were to go back in time to autumn of 2018, you would find me in a full-time job with benefits – and I could keep working when I moved.
 Now, it wasn’t my dream job.
 It was a bit like a glorified call center.
 My shifts started at 5AM, and I rarely got to step away from my desk.
 I wasn’t using my education or talents, and I was burned out and bummed.
 But it was a job.
 I was one of the lucky ones.

 So, when I was offered a position at OpenVPN, I felt more than a little crazy for even considering it.
 Why give up a perfectly okay job for something unknown, that frankly sounded too good to be true?: Work from wherever?
 Unlimited PTO?
 Amazing team?
 Supportive boss?
 Enjoy my job?